tomasvanpottelbergh/kedro/kedro/templates/project/{{ cookiecutter.repo_name }}/README.md

 kedro build-reqs
 ```

-This will `pip-compile` the contents of `requirements.txt` into a new file `requirements.lock`.
+This will `pip-compile` the contents of `pyproject.toml` into a new file `requirements.lock`.
 You can see the output of the resolution by opening `requirements.lock`.

-After this, if you'd like to update your project requirements, please update `requirements.txt` and re-run `kedro build-reqs`.
+After this, if you'd like to update your project requirements, please update `pyproject.toml` and re-run `kedro build-reqs`.

 [Further information about project dependencies](https://docs.kedro.org/en/stable/kedro_project_setup/dependencies.html#project-specific-dependencies)